-During the procedure, she will use small instruments to remove fatty tissue just below the surface of your skin, achieving a smoother, more sculpted body appearance.
+During the liposuction surgical procedure, Dr. Mahony will use small instruments to remove fatty tissue just below the surface of your skin, achieving a smoother, more sculpted body appearance.
+She addresses your particular anatomy and fat placement to make sure you come away with a carefully crafted result.

 Some people choose to have only liposuction to improve their body contours, and they’re very pleased with their results.
 Others enhance their liposuction results by combining additional plastic surgery procedures, such as a tummy tuck, breast augmentation, or facial sculpting.
-Ellen’s patients even travel to her from other areas, such as New Haven and Westchester NY, to Connecticut for her liposuction skills and experience.
+Ellen’s patients even travel to her Westport, CT office from other areas, such as New Haven and Westchester NY, for her liposuction skills and experience.

 If you’re not sure exactly what’s right for you, sit down and have an honest, woman-to-woman chat with Ellen.
 Together, you’ll determine whether you’re a good fit for liposuction.
-(For example, it’s not a procedure to achieve weight loss.)
-You’ll define the results you’re looking to achieve, and discuss ways to achieve it.
+For example, it’s not a procedure to achieve weight loss.
+You’ll define the results you’re looking to achieve with Dr. Mahony as your partner.

-After you visit Ellen in Connecticut for liposuction, you can look forward to a more contoured figure that feels better and looks great — both in and out of clothing.*
+After you visit Ellen for liposuction, you can look forward to a more contoured figure that feels better and looks great — both in and out of clothing.

 What is the downtime with liposuction?